Luffi2539/generator-app-starter/README.md

 npm link
 ```

-Then generate your new project:
+Then generate your new project in other folder:

 ```bash
 yo app-starter